The Xometry app works best with JavaScript enabled!

 What Are the Basic Mold Maintenance Tips?

-The basic mold maintenance tips are ones that are designed to ensure the efficient production of injection molded parts.
-These tips include preventive maintenance techniques that allow for the identification and correction of injection molding problems before they pose a risk to production.
-Listed below are some common basic injection mold maintenance checklist items that can be used to extend mold life, minimize injection molding repairs, and maintain consistent part quality.
+Basic mold maintenance tips are designed to ensure the efficient production of injection-molded parts.
+These tips include preventive maintenance techniques that allow for identifying and correcting injection molding problems before they pose a risk to production.
+Below are some common basic injection mold maintenance checklist items that can be used to extend mold life, minimize injection molding repairs, and maintain consistent part quality.

 Before starting a new production cycle, it is important to thoroughly inspect the injection molds.
-Examine the surfaces of the injection molding die to make sure they are free of plastic or contaminants.
+Examine the surfaces of the injection molding die to ensure they are free of plastic or contaminants.
 Any foreign debris may cause interference when the tool clamps down and cause the plastic to seep into the parting area during mold injection.
-You should also be on the lookout for anomalous marks or damage on the mold’s surfaces.
+You should also look for anomalous marks or damage on the mold’s surfaces.

-It is also good practice to inspect the final part from the previous cycle.
+It is also recommended to inspect the final part from the previous cycle.
 This will be a good indicator of the mold’s performance.
-For example, excessive flash on the parting line may mean that the injection mold cavity and core are not clamping down correctly.
+For example, excessive flash on the parting line may mean the injection mold cavity and core are not clamping down correctly.

 Clean your mold after each production cycle to prevent the build-up of foreign materials.
 Cleaning can be done with the injection mold tool in the press or on the bench.
-Press mold cleaning is done after each production run, while on-bench cleaning takes place alongside major injection molding maintenance activities and is not done as frequently.
+Press mold cleaning is done after each production run, while on-bench cleaning takes place during major maintenance activities and is performed less often.
 Some resins will foul the molds quicker than others, so your cleaning cycle will depend heavily on the resin used.
-Wipe down the mold with a standard degreaser or mild solvent using a cotton cloth.
-Other techniques like dry ice blasting can help you clean the mold in place without leaving any residue.
+Wipe down the mold with a standard degreaser or mild solvent using lint-free wipes or non-shedding cloths to avoid fiber contamination.
+Other techniques, like dry ice blasting, can help you clean the mold in place without leaving any residue.

-If the plastic molding tool has been removed from the machine for more extensive maintenance, it must be disassembled, and each part cleaned individually.
-One of the more efficient methods for doing so is to clean the parts in an ultrasonic bath.
+If the plastic molding tool has been removed from the machine for more extensive maintenance, it should be disassembled, and each part cleaned individually.
+One of the more efficient methods is to clean the parts in an ultrasonic bath.
 This allows you to clean every surface—even cooling channels and mold vents—that are hard to reach.
 The mold material must be carefully considered as some materials are not conducive to ultrasonic cleaning.
 In this case, traditional cleaning techniques must be employed.

 FREE Injection Molding Design Guide